 Our network of farmers markets, Youthmarkets, Fresh Food Box pick-ups, and Greenmarket Co. ensures that all New Yorkers have access to the freshest, healthiest local food.

-GrowNYC's Governors Island Teaching Garden is an 8,000 square foot urban farm that aims to engage, excite, and educate its visitors in all aspects of urban farming.
+GrowNYC's Governors Island Teaching Garden is a 21,000 square foot urban farm that aims to engage, excite, and educate its visitors in all aspects of urban farming.

 GrowNYC offers field trips at the Teaching Garden to NYC students and summer camp participants, giving kids the opportunity to plant, water, harvest, and cook the garden's wide array of vegetables, herbs, and fruits.
 Info on registering for field trips is below.

-In addition to scheduled school visits, the garden is open to the public during the larger Governors Island open season - in 2016, May 28th to September 25th.
-GrowNYC's weekend public programming includes tours, pick-your-own activities, garden and nutrition related workshops, and more.
+In addition to scheduled school visits, the garden is open to the public on weekends during the larger Governors Island open season - in 2016, May 28th to September 25th.
+GrowNYC's weekend public programming includes tours, garden and nutrition related workshops, and more.

-Governors Island Teaching Garden features over 20 vegetable beds made from recycled plastic lumber, an outdoor kitchen, a large solar oven, a high tunnel greenhouse, fruit trees, a gourd tunnel, several rainwater harvesting systems, a rain garden, and much much more.
+Governors Island Teaching Garden features over 20 vegetable beds made from recycled plastic lumber, a 1/2 acre small-scale farm, an outdoor kitchen, a large solar oven, a high tunnel greenhouse, fruit trees, a gourd tunnel, several rainwater harvesting systems, a rain garden, and much much more.
 Come and see us!

 Schedule a Field Trip